Personal Branding: 7 steps to create yours + definition

 How to talk about personal branding without mentioning the king of this discipline: Elon Musk.
 If we don’t introduce him anymore, it’s not only because of his numerous companies listed on the stock market.

-If the richest man on the planet is known by (almost) everyone, it’s because he makes sure to maintain an extraordinary personal branding.
+If the richest man on the planet is known by (almost) everyone, it’s because he makes sure to maintain an extraordinary personal brand.

 His techniques